Can strength training affect sleep?

 smartsleep Schlafmagazin Paar beim Krafttraining für bessere Schlafqualität

-Yes, strength training can have a positive influence on the quality of sleep!
-This is shown by the three papers presented, which, due to their different approaches, show different perspectives of the current study situation.
-The positive effects on sleep could be primarily due to the effect of training on energy metabolism.
-There have already been some studies by Dr. Markus Dworak, in which it was shown that intense physical exertion increases the proportion of deep sleep and that this effect is probably caused by the molecule adenosine.
+Yes, strength training can have a positive influence on sleep quality!
+This is shown by the three works presented, which, due to their different approaches, show different perspectives on the current study situation.
+The positive effects on sleep could arise primarily from the effect of training on energy metabolism.
+There have already been some studies on this by Dr. Markus Dworak, in which it was shown that intense physical exertion increases the proportion of deep sleep and that this effect is probably caused by the molecule adenosine.

-And the duration of sleep could also be improved through regular training sessions, but the current study situation is still very thin.
-In addition, there are no studies examining the impact of strength training on sleep quality in young and healthy adults.
+And sleep duration could also be improved through regular training sessions, although the current study situation is still very thin.
+Furthermore, there is a lack of studies that have examined the influence of strength training on sleep quality in young and healthy adults.
 So it remains exciting to see what knowledge we will gain in the future about the connection between strength training and our sleep.

-More articles in the field of sport & health: How sport promotes sleep and Sleep improves athletic performance.
+More articles in the topic of sports & health: How sport promotes sleep and Sleep improves sporting performance.

 4. Conclusion

-• Regular strength training can have a positive effect on the quality of sleep and improve the subjective feeling of relaxation.
+• Regular strength training can have a positive effect on sleep quality and improve the subjective feeling of recovery.

 • In some studies, regular strength training could help increase sleep duration.